OpaleRambaud/GB_barcodes_project/README.md

 Each program is accompanied by a read_me to facilitate its use.
 Please read them carefully before starting to use a program.

-- SWB program : Slidding Windows Bootstrap.
+- SWB_program : Slidding Windows Bootstrap.
 The SWB program was designed to conduct bootstrap analyses on N subdatasets extracted from a multiple genome alignment (input file in Fasta format) using a window of W nucleotides (W parameter) moving in steps of S nucleotides (S parameter) along the alignment.

-- BBC program : Bootstrap Barcodes Construction.
+- BBC_program : Bootstrap Barcodes Construction.
 This script allows to generate genomic bootstrap (GB) barcodes to highlight the regions supporting phylogenetic relationships.
 A GB barcode can be viewed as a simplified representation of the SWB results.

-- LFG program : Log Files Generation.
+- LFG_program : Log Files Generation.
 This script allows to generate the log files from the csv results of BSW.
 This files can after be used with the SuperTRI program.

-- Alternatives program : This program allows to find, for each node of a reference tree, the bipartitions coming from the SWB and BBC programs which question this node (alternatives).
+- TBA_program : Tree Barcodes and their Alternatives.
+This program allows to find, for each node of a reference tree, the bipartitions coming from the SWB and BBC programs which question this node (alternatives).

-- Colored barcodes program : This program allows to create barcodes of selectionned bipartition with the color you want.
+- COB_program : Colored Barcodes.
+This program allows to create barcodes of selectionned bipartition with the color you want.

-- Base composition program : The purpose of this program is to calculate the base composition for each window of the SWB analysis.
+- SNC_program : Synonymous Nucleotid Composition.
+The purpose of this program is to calculate the base composition for each window of the SWB analysis.

 - SuperTri program : This program will help you producing a matrix representation weighted by bootstrap proportions or Bayesian posterior probabilities.